July 11, 2018

 Congress Must Decriminalize Migration to Stop Family Separation: The Case for Repealing The Laws That Make Migration a Crime

-Want to truly support immigrant families and children?
-Then join the call to demand that Congress stop Trump and Sessions by repealing the two laws that make migration a federal crime.
+To truly support immigrant families and children, join the call to demand that Congress stop Trump and Sessions by repealing the two laws that make migration a federal crime.
 The laws prohibiting “unlawful entry” and “unlawful re-entry” are the legal weapon behind the heart-breaking separation of parents and children by the Trump administration.
 Under a policy known as “Zero-Tolerance”, Sessions’ Department of Justice splits apart families by prosecuting and imprisoning all migrant parents using these laws and placing their children in federal foster programs.

 Where did these laws come from?